MrCloud/mrcloud.github.io/source/_posts/2014-06-08-resources-for-app-designers.markdown

 Try to stay up to date with trends in mobile UI/UX looking for new apps featured on the app stores, and great designs reviewed by critics.
-Know what already exists and is available to developers, many developers have tase for great design and they create and reproduce great controls available online, be aware of that all these resources exist !
+Know what already exists and is available to developers, many developers have taste for great design, most of them have some knowledge of platform specific design and what are the Dos and the Don'ts (Ask them they won't bite !) and they create and reproduce great controls available online, be aware of that all these resources exist !

 Here are some resources that designers should be aware of when it comes to designing apps for Apple platforms: